-Quad’s cooperation is encouraging free and inclusive Indo-Pacific, says PM Modi at Tokyo summit
+Quad’s cooperation is encouraging free and inclusive Indo-Pacific region, says PM Modi

 “We have increased our coordination for vaccine delivery, climate action, supply chain resilience, disaster response, economic cooperation and other areas,” he said.
 “It has ensured peace, prosperity and stability in the Indo-Pacific [region].”

-US President Joe Biden said that a free and open Indo-Pacific will provide great opportunities for the next generation, PTI reported.
+US President Joe Biden said that a free and open Indo-Pacific region will provide great opportunities for the next generation, PTI reported.
 “I am looking forward to continuing to work with all of you and to strengthen economic cooperation to deliver inclusive growth and shared prosperity,” he said.

 Australia’s new prime minister, Anthony Albanese, said his government is committed to working with the Quad countries.